Mechelen

 Mechelen (/nl/; Malines /fr/; historically known as Mechlin in English) is a city and municipality in the province of Antwerp in the Flemish Region of Belgium.
 The municipality comprises the city of Mechelen proper, some quarters at its outskirts, the hamlets of Nekkerspoel (adjacent) and Battel (a few kilometers away), as well as the villages of Walem, Heffen, Leest, Hombeek, and Muizen.
-The river Dyle (Dijle) flows through the city, hence it is often referred to as the Dijlestad ("City on the Dyle").
+The city is often referred to as the Dijlestad ("City on the Dyle") as the river Dyle (Dijle) flows through it.

 Mechelen lies on the major urban and industrial axis Brussels–Antwerp, about 25 km from each city.
 Inhabitants find employment at Mechelen's southern industrial and northern office estates, as well as at offices or industry near the capital and Brussels Airport, or at industrial plants near Antwerp's seaport.

 Mechelen is one of Flanders' prominent cities of historical art, with Antwerp, Bruges, Brussels, Ghent, and Leuven.
 It was notably a centre for artistic production during the Northern Renaissance, when painters, printmakers, illuminators and composers of polyphony were attracted by patrons such as Margaret of York, Margaret of Austria and Hieronymus van Busleyden.

 History

 Origins

 Archaeological proof of habitation during the La Tène era in the triangle Brussels–Leuven–Antwerp, mainly concentrated around Mechelen, which originated in wetlands, includes an 8.4 m canoe cut from an oak tree trunk and a settlement of about five wooden houses, at Nekkerspoel.

 The area of Mechelen was settled on the banks of the river during the Gallo-Roman period as evidenced by several Roman ruins and roads.
 Upon Rome's declining influence during 3rd–4th centuries, the area became inhabited by Germanic tribes.
-A few centuries later, it was christianized, assumedly by the Irish or Scottish missionary St Rumbold (Rombout), who was also said to have built a monastery.
-Work on the cathedral that is dedicated to the saint started around 1200.
+Its Christianization in the 7th or 8th century has traditionally been ascribed to the Irish or Scottish missionary St Rumbold (Rombout), who was also said to have built a monastery.
+Work on the church dedicated to the saint (now a cathedral) started around 1200.

 Antwerp lost profitable stapelrechten (rights as first seller) for wool, oats and salt to Mechelen in 1303 when John II, Duke of Brabant, granted city rights to the town.
 This started a rivalry between these cities that would last well into the 20th century.